Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Gibson ES-125 P-90 pickup with chrome cover

-P-90 dog-ear with chrome cover — seen on some later and replacement-spec examples.
+P-90 dog-ear with chrome cover, found on some later examples and on replacement pickups.

 Hardware & Aesthetics: The Dating Details

-Few guitars offer as many precise dating opportunities as the ES-125.
-Gibson's hardware evolution over the 1940s–1960s was remarkably well-documented, and specific combinations of features can often narrow a guitar's production year to within a two or three-year window even without a pot code or factory order number.
+Few guitars give you as many useful dating clues as the ES-125.
+Gibson's hardware changes through the 1940s, 50s, and 60s are well-tracked in the Gibson literature (Duchossoir, Carter, the Schultz/Beauchamp shipping data), and specific combinations of features can usually put a guitar inside a two- or three-year window even without a clean pot code or factory order number.

 Headstock Logos